IYSA Comp Tryout FAQ's

 A22: Notify the coach prior to tryouts to arrange an alternative player evaluation.

-Q23: Yes, renowned English trainer Peter Duckworth works with all IYSA comp players in U9 and U10 one night of week at no extra charge.
+Q23: Yes, coaches and established trainers work with all IYSA comp players in U9 and U10 at no extra charge.
 Independent trainers make themselves available for team and personal training at the older age groups which is normally included in the team training fee.

 A24: Quality coaching, lowest fees in the county, friendly atmosphere, and nearly 40 years of results including State Championships.